nandrease/developer-puzzle/README.md

 Code smells:
 1. Components (chart.component.html) isn't waiting for async data load which breaks the application
 2. Get rid of unused imports and variables (chart.component.ts, stocks.component.ts)
-3. Have specific variable 'chartData' while could get away not defining/using it
+3. Have specific variable 'chartData' while could get away not defining/using it - Fixed
 4. No feedback or error handling in Front-End while fetching data

 # T-Mobile Coding Challenge